sushmaakoju/research-experience/university-of-new-hampshire/README.md

 <a href="https://github.com/sushmaakoju/lean-theorem-proving"> Lean Theorem proving, UNH</a>

+- This project is outside of September 25th 2024 after which I am not part of any grant funding and is not part of NSF Award Number: 1846017.
+Note: **Please refer my statement of advocacy and disclaimer: <a href="https://github.com/sushmaakoju/research-experience/blob/main/advocacy_statement.md">Disclaimer and Advocacy Statement, 2025</a>**

 ## Completed Certifications

 ### <a href="https://api.badgr.io/public/assertions/oq0vp12ERfq3G495a62BTQ?identity__email=Sushma.Akoju%40unh.edu">Responsible Conduct of Research & Scholarly Activity for Incoming PhD Students</a>